RequestNetwork/web-components/README.md

 This produces a single JS distribution in both UMD and ESM format.

 ## Mocking Web Component Usage

-The ./index.html allows you quickly test the inclusion of any web component via relative import.
+The root index.html allows you quickly test the inclusion of any web component via relative import.